mcneel/developer.rhino3d.com/_guide_topics/rhinopython/eto-forms-python.md

 The `Eto.Forms.DynamicLayout` can positioned controls vertically and horizontally.
 Each vertical set of controls can be aligned with controls in previous horizontal sections, giving a very easy way to build forms.
 For more information see the [Eto DynamicLayout documenation](https://github.com/picoe/Eto/wiki/DynamicLayout)

-### Using None in a layout.
+### Using *None* in a Layout

 Sometimes blank spacers are needed within a layout to help controls align properly or help to align the number of cells from above.
 Or a blank form may be needed to allow the height of the layout to fill up the vertical space of the dialog.
-In Eto using the `None` value will allow for spacers in dialogs.
+In Eto, using the `None` value will allow for spacers in dialogs.

 In the sample above a blank row is added between the controls: